 3. The quote:

-Krzysztof Stanowski, former President of the International Solidarity Foundation: – In 2014, the Open Dialog Foundation filed several applications for co-funding under the Polish-Canadian Democracy Support Programme.
+Krzysztof Stanowski, former President of the International Solidarity Foundation: – In 2014, the Open Dialogue Foundation filed several applications for co-funding under the Polish-Canadian Democracy Support Programme.
 All applications were rejected, as they did not meet the formal criteria.
 The foundation did not have the required experience in managing public funds.

 It’s true, but some information must be added to it.
 In 2015, surprisingly, FSM changed the rules of grant competitions and, as a result, the money collected by us (and other organisations) from public collections were no longer classified as public funds, and so we did not meet the formal requirements again, although we had been counting on it based on the previously available information and the rules from previous years.